VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Proposed Approach

 \subsection{Multi-Stage Training Protocol}

-Our network training protocol consists of five stages.
+Our proposed network training protocol consists of five stages.
 In the first three stages, the training datasets consist of videos falsified with manipulations that are successively more difficult to detect.
 This enables the network to progressively learn better features by refining those learned in the previous stage.
 In Stage 1, we use the Video Camera Model Splicing dataset (VCMS), which contains spliced content from other videos.
-Because splicing induces source camera inconsistencies within a frame, the forensic embeddings learned by the FFE in the pre-training phase are well suited to identify these manipulations.
 In Stages 2 and 3, we train the network with the Video Perceptually Visible Manipulation dataset (VPVM) and Video Perceptually Invisible Manipulation datasets (VPIM), respectively.
-These datasets, which are described in Section~\ref{sec:training_datasets}, contain videos manipulated using standard editing operations applied with different strengths.
+As described in Section~\ref{sec:training_datasets}, these videos contains basic manipulations with different strengths.

-In the last two stages, we improve the generalizability of our network by training on multiple datasets with varying manipulations and scene content.
 In Stage 4, we fine-tune the network using all three previous datasets simultaneously (VCMS, VPVM and VPIM).
-In Stage 5, we further fine-tune the model by incorporating three auxiliary datasets made from images in the Camera Model Identification Database (CMID) first used in \cite{Bayar_2018_ICASSP, MISLnet}.
-We create these auxiliary training datasets from the CMID, because it captures scenes with different content and distribution than the Video-ACID dataset.
-This increases the diversity of data on which our network is trained.
-These auxiliary datasets are made using the same process used to create the three video datasets, resulting in one dataset with spliced content (ICMS), one with perceptually visible manipulations (IPVM), and one with perceptually invisible manipulations (IPIM).
+In Stage 5, we further fine-tune the model by incorporating three auxiliary datasets made from images in the Camera Model Identification Database~\cite{Bayar_2018_ICASSP, MISLnet} to diversify our content distribution.
+These datasets are made using the same process used to create the three video datasets, resulting in one dataset with spliced content (ICMS), one with perceptually visible manipulations (IPVM), and one with perceptually invisible manipulations (IPIM).